ekeilty17/ekeilty17.github.io/_posts/derivative-series/2022-01-01-introduction.md

 In this series, I want to prove all of the main single-variable derivative relations from calculus.
 This has been done a thousand times in a thousand different ways, so I don't think I'm adding anything to the space.
 I guess this is mainly just for my own enjoyment.

 I am going to keep the proofs at the level of first or second-year calculus.
 I don't want to get into Cauchy series, continuity, and delta-epsilon definitions.
-I think I will save those for a different series.
+I have other series that dive into these topics [[1](/blog/limits-and-continuity/), [2](/blog/constructing-the-real-numbers/)].

 <br>